-As Amended by Senate Committee on Public Health and Welfare
+As Amended by Senate Committee of the Whole

 Brief

 SB 216, as amended, would make changes to current law regarding emergency medical services provided by individuals regulated by the Board of Emergency Medical Services (BEMS).
 Changes made in 2010 law allowed Emergency Medical Services (EMS) attendants to transition from authorized activities to scope of practice, changed the names of some attendant levels to reflect national nomenclature, and allowed for enhancement of skills set to create the ability to provide a higher level of care.